suffolklibraries/lgc/content/collections/events/mtm-coffee-morning.md

   [stacey@futurefemalesociety.org](mailto:stacey@futurefemalesociety.org)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1709745028
+updated_at: 1709804098
 duplicated_from: 250e5f48-bedf-4f5d-97fd-c5e47d758ddd
 accessibility_information: '[Click here to visit the New Wolsey Theatre website for access information](https://www.wolseytheatre.co.uk/access/)'
 ---
-Come to our More than Mum coffee morning to meet other mums and find out about events and support in Ipswich for mums like you!
+Meet mums like you in Ipswich - the coffee is free and so is the fun!